chadwcarlson/hugo-demo-theme/content/demos/drupal-elasticsearch/_index.md

 ---
-title: Use Elasticsearch with Drupal
+title: How to use Elasticsearch with Drupal
 outline:
     problem: |
         Elasticsearch rocks.
 But can I use it with Drupal?